-Energy advisors must show knowledge and experience in areas such as:
+In general, an EA must demonstrate knowledge and experience in key areas such as:

 - EnerGuide Rating System